mynk8/gsoc-2025/README.md

 ## 2. Background & Motivation

 The traditional workflow for submitting a new package to Fedora was fragmented and tedious, relying on a manual process involving `.spec` files, external file hosting, and Bugzilla tickets.
-This created a high-friction environment with slow feedback loops, which often discouraged potential contributors.
+The old process required manual Bugzilla tickets and external file hosting, which had slower feedback loops, often discouraging potential contributors.

 This project was motivated by the critical need to modernize this experience.
 By creating a centralized, pull-request based workflow, the goal was to lower the barrier to entry for people with less experience in packaging and improve the overall efficiency of the Fedora package ecosystem.